-For more information, see Dr. Barnes.
+For more information, see Dr. Lucas.

 The Department of History Master of Arts seeks to broaden and deepen the student's mastery of the historical discipline.
 As such, it is suited to teachers desiring further study in the discipline, to students preparing for entrance into a doctoral program, and to those, who by reason of avocation or vocation, desire a more profound knowledge of history.
 The Master of Arts program prepares students for a wide variety of career options ranging from teaching and business to journalism and public service.

 Applicants for the graduate program should have

 - A minimum cumulative undergraduate GPA of 2.70 on a scale of 4.00, or at least a 3.00 in the last 60 semester hours of undergraduate study

 - A minimum of 12 undergraduate history hours (with a minimum 3.0 GPA for those courses)